Team5064/5064/agendas_and_minutes/agenda-april-30-2014.md

 - Address *issues* (bugs, typos, errors, etc) as reported in the Issue Tracking System
 - ICT credits (COM 1055, COM 2055, COM 3075, COM 3155,...)
 - We need a Marketing & Branding Captain today (deadlines are approaching)!
+- Web monkey team will meet weekly (separately from our Wed 4-6 meetings)

 # ...everyone else
 - Providing sensible ideas and constructive feedback on website